 - The team instructional will be played 5 vs 5.

-- Every team will be provided shirts with their own team color (no pinnies needed).
+- Every team will be provided reversible shirts (no pinnies needed).
 Team coaches should encourage players to tuck in their shirts.

-- Coaches will also receive a team shirt that will match their team color.
+- Coaches will also receive a coaches shirt

 - The Gym will be divided into two courts (Court 1 and Court 2) for the beginner and instructional divisions.
 Baskets will be lowered to the appropriate level for each division.

 - Team Instructional will play on a regulation basketball court and hoops.

 - Every player will receive a participation award at the end of the season.

 - Beginner Division - Games are scheduled for a one-hour time slot.
 For the first 20-30 minutes, each team practices on one side of the court.
 Teams then play a 24-minute game, consisting of four 6-minute quarters - running time.

 - Instructional Division - Games are scheduled for a one-hour time slot.
 For the first 20-25 minutes, each team practices on one side of the court.
 Teams then play a 32 minute game, consisting of four 8-minute quarters - running time.

 NOTE: Gym time is very limited.
 Games will need to end on time.
 NO EXCEPTIONS.
 It will be the coaches responsibility to make sure this happens.

 - Coaches will referee the game.
 NOTE: Referees are coaches on the floor.
 When a violation happens or a foul occurs, use it as a teachable moment, especially in the first half.
 Let the teams play more freely in the second half.
 When appropriate, minor violations should not be called in order to keep the game moving. *Arguing calls will not be tolerated.
 We are not keeping league standings.